stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   I still wonder that we deduced so much in the short time at our disposal.
 Of course, we even now have only the barest outline; and much of that was obtained later on from a study of the photographs and sketches we made.
-It may be the effect of this later study&mdash;the revived memories and vague impressions acting in conjunction with his general sensitiveness and with that final supposed horror-glimpse whose essence he will not reveal even to me&mdash;which has been the immediate source of Danforth&rsquo;s present breakdown.
+It may be the effect of this later study--the revived memories and vague impressions acting in conjunction with his general sensitiveness and with that final supposed horror-glimpse whose essence he will not reveal even to me--which has been the immediate source of Danforth's present breakdown.
 But it had to be; for we could not issue our warning intelligently without the fullest possible information, and the issuance of that warning is a prime necessity.
 Certain lingering influences in that unknown antarctic world of disordered time and alien natural law make it imperative that further exploration